mikejmcguirk/Neovim-Win10-Lazy/README.md

 - Includes fix for Harpoon tabline not highlighting properly on Windows

-- In this config, Undotree's path is configured using the native system path for the user's home directory + Neovim's defaul nvim-data path
+- In this config, Undotree's path is configured using the native system path for the user's home directory + Neovim's default nvim-data path